 Bernie’s mittens and memes have been making me laugh all week long, so I had to make a tutorial so you can make your very own pair of old sweater mittens!
 This mitten pattern sewing printable is a free download to use with old sweaters with an easy tutorial to go with it! *This is solely a fashion post, not a political one!
 We can all appreciate handmade mittens!*

 Upcycled sweater mittens are a great way to keep warm and help the environment!
+The mitten template is free in this post and includes lots of sizes!

 You may have a sweater you can recycle from your closet or hit the thrift store’s sweater section!